erri120/lotus/README.md

 ### Using dxvk

-**THIS IS EXPERIMENTAL AND I WON'T PROVIDE SUPPORT**!
+**THIS IS EXPERIMENTAL AND I WON'T PROVIDE SUPPORT IF YOU USE IT**!

 [DXVK](https://github.com/doitsujin/dxvk) is a Vulkan-based implementation of various DirectX versions.
 Did that sentence made no sense to you?
-Vulkan and DirectX are APIs that can be used in game engines to tell your graphics card how to display stuff.
+Vulkan and DirectX are APIs that can be used in game engines to tell your graphics card how to render stuff.
 LE uses DirectX 9 (D3D9) while SSE uses DirectX 11 (D3D11).

 You can _try_ using DXVK.
-Vulkan runs better on AMD cards and better than D3D9 games.
+Vulkan runs better on AMD cards and better for D3D9 games.
 SSE is D3D11 so it may not even work for you.
 I recommend not using DXVK if you don't want to tinker with it but you are welcome to try it out.

 To use it, grab the latest [release](https://github.com/doitsujin/dxvk/releases), extract the archive and grab `x64/d3d11.dll` and `x64/dxgi.dll`.
 ENB might not be compatible with DXVK so I recommend trying it without one first.
 Copy those files into the main Skyrim folder and download this [dxvk.conf](https://pastebin.com/KAgwsbBf) file.
 This is the config file that works on my system so you might wanna tweak it for yours.